 In this place full of inspirations, a poetics based on essentiality and balance is developed, where every phase of the design is taken care of, from research to the creation of models, from the sketch to the prototype, up to the finished product.

-For all those reasons, we witnessed the birth of projects resulting from a sophisticated process of exploration, design and compendium of expertises, as the 1085 Edition chair for Kristalia.
-An example of how an item which is so common in the design world, may still stimulate research and development.
+Over time, projects were created as the result of a sophisticated process of exploration, design and synthesis of skills, such as the 1085 Edition chair for Kristalia, introduced in 2015.
+An example of how an object so exploited in the world of design can still give new reasons for research and development.

 That study also exemplifies the philosophy of the studio under which the durability of the product has to be designed both in physical terms and on a psychological and emotional level.

 Products that can go beyond fashions, with an approach that, as Anna and Paolo say, is summed up in the motto “fewer products and better designed” to be filled with emotions and memories: they mark themselves, age, change colour, transform like a living being, carrying within them the trace of time, and this is their great charm opposing the disposable.

 Bartoli Design also prefers the use of natural materials such as wool, stone, solid wood, elements that bring well-being to the body and mind.
 Furnishing items inspired by the desire to connect with nature.
 Also thanks to this choice, more and more space is being taken within the Studio for design research towards sustainable products, in an attempt to minimize the environmental impact.